 Authors are to submit their article as a Microsoft Word document directly to RJE Chief Editor’s office via e-mail at rje.ce@ur.ac.rw or/and wrceresearchin@gmail.com.

 Authors are to submit in two files: 1.
 A cover page; 2.
 The article itself (See details about the cover page and article writing guidelines in “Submission Format”).
-If the article is accepted, then the author will have to submit the final copy containing the revisions as electronic files (Word) that can be edited.
+If the article is accepted, then the author will submit the final copy containing the revisions as electronic files (Word) that can be edited.

 1. Submission format